cran-task-views/Distributions/Distributions.md

     `r pkg("dirmult")`, `r pkg("extraDistr")`
     and `r pkg("bayesm")`. r is provided in
     `r pkg("MultiRNG")`.
--   *Negative multinomial distribution:* A bivariate distribution with negative-binomial marginals is available in
+-   *Multivariate negative distribution:* A bivariate distribution with negative-binomial marginals is available in
-    `r pkg("RMKdiscrete")`.
-The multiplicative multinomial
+    `r pkg("RMKdiscrete")`. `r pkg("MNB")` provides a generator and diagnostic tool for multivariate negative binomial distribution.
-    distribution is implemented in `r pkg("MM")`.
+-   *Multiplicative multinomial distribution:* The multiplicative multinomial distribution is implemented in `r pkg("MM")`.
 -   *Multivariate Poisson distribution:*
     `r pkg("compositions")` provides a random generator.